In conversation with More

 More: The guidelines state that your species—

 Gregory: The guidelines?
-I don’t understand why you’re hesitating to answer this question.
+I don’t understand why you’re hesitating to answer.

-Gregory: I now have more questions for you than at the beginning of our conversation, but perhaps you can stop by again . . . whenever possible?
+Gregory: I now have more questions for you than when we began our conversation.
+But could you stop by again . . . whenever possible?

 More: We’ll see.